Episode 55: From Conservation to Kilimanjaro – A Life of Meaningful Struggle with Tom Hicks

 That’s because true financial independence isn’t a number.
 So if it’s not a number, then what is financial independence?

-It’s feeling confident enough in your money to do things that will improve your Return on Life, such as:
+It’s feeling confident enough in your money to do things that will improve return on your life (ROL), such as:

 1. Spend without worrying